uqfoundation/multiprocess/README.md

 Probably the best way to get started is to look at the documentation at http://multiprocess.rtfd.io.
-Also see ``multiprocess.tests`` for scripts that demonstrate how ``multiprocess`` can be used to leverge multiple processes to execute python in parallel.
+Also see ``multiprocess.tests`` for scripts that demonstrate how ``multiprocess`` can be used to leverge multiple processes to execute Python in parallel.
 You can run the test suite with ``python -m multiprocess.tests``.
 As ``multiprocess`` conforms to the ``multiprocessing`` interface, the examples and documentation found at http://docs.python.org/library/multiprocessing.html also apply to ``multiprocess`` if one will ``import multiprocessing as multiprocess``.
 See https://github.com/uqfoundation/multiprocess/tree/master/py3.11/examples
-for a set of examples that demonstrate some basic use cases and benchmarking for running python code in parallel.
+for a set of examples that demonstrate some basic use cases and benchmarking for running Python code in parallel.
 Please feel free to submit a ticket on github, or ask a question on stackoverflow (**@Mike McKerns**).
 If you would like to share how you use ``multiprocess`` in your work, please send an email (to **mmckerns at uqfoundation dot org**).